Full Service Growth

 Next, it needed advertising that reflected those pillars and ethos.
 New UGC and reshot product-focused imagery started to fuel real growth.

-“Suddenly, it was on the cusp of rocketship growth,” says Andrew Faris, CEO of 4x400 “and we could feel it.
+“Suddenly, it was on the cusp of rocketship growth,” says David Rekuc, President & COO of Bambu Earth “and we could feel it.
 We just needed that one big push to really get us over the edge.”

-At the start-up stage in its business, increasing every lever for growth mattered: visitors, conversion rate, and average order value (AOV).
+At the start-up stage in its business, increasing every lever for growth mattered: visitors, conversion rate, and average order value.

 However, because it’s a consumable product, lifetime customer value (LTV) became the game.